 In October 2020, pursuant to an underwriting agreement with J.P.
 Morgan Securities LLC and SVB Leerink LLC, as representatives of the several underwriters named therein, the Company issued and sold to the underwriters (a) 5,625,000 shares of the Company's common stock, inclusive of the underwriters 30-day option to purchase up to an additional 937,500 shares of the Company's common stock, and (b) pre-funded warrants to purchase 1,562,500 shares of the Company's common stock (the "October 2020 Pre-Funded Warrants").
-The shares of the Company's common stock were sold to the underwriters at the public offering price of \$40.00 per share and the pre-funded warrants were sold at a public offering price of \$39.99 per October 2020 Pre-Funded Warrant, which represented the per share public offering price for the Company's common stock less a \$0.0001 per share exercise price for each such pre-funded warrant.
+The shares of the Company's common stock were sold to the underwriters at the public offering price of \$40.00 per share and the October 2020 Pre-Funded Warrants were sold at a public offering price of \$39.9999 per October 2020 Pre-Funded Warrant, which represented the per share public offering price for the Company's common stock less a \$0.0001 per share exercise price for each October 2020 Pre-Funded Warrant.
 The Company received aggregate net proceeds of approximately \$269,975 after deducting underwriting discounts, commissions and other offering expenses payable by the Company of approximately \$17,525.